WA9ONY/Pico-RP2040/README2.md

 <img width="600" height="271" src="/Images/Fluke8505Ab600.png">
 </p>

-The above image is a Fluke 8505A DMM 4-wire Ohms measurement of a 1 MOhm 1% tolerance resistor.
+The above image is a Fluke 8505A DMM 4-wire Ohms measurement of a 1 MOhm 0.25 W, 1% tolerance resistor.
 Specifications of a 1 MOhm 1% tolerance is +/- 10 kOhms.
 The measurement is 1,000,030 Ohms (DMM 5.5 digit resolution, 10 Ohms resolution on an 1 MOhm scale).
 This is 30 Ohms high from 1 MOhms.
-The tolerance of this resistor is + 0.003% (30 ppm) which is much better than 1%.
+The tolerance of this resistor is + 0.003% (30 ppm) which is much better than 1% tolerance specification.
 This does not take in account the Fluke 8505A accuracy.
-A discussion for another time and project.
+DMM accuracy is a discussion for another time and project.

 Resistance [tolerance](https://riedon.com/blog/resister-characteristics-and-their-definitions/#:~:text=Resistor%20tolerance%20is%20the%20deviation,as%20tight%20as%20%C2%B10.005%25.) is how accrurate the resistor is to the desired value.
 In the past 10%, 5% and 2% were common.
 But today, 1% tolerance are common and easy to obtain.